 “Foundation design needs to take into account the high water table level and soil salinity.”

 “Generous overhangs provide shaded porch space and help keep the building cool during the day … A roof sloping to one side will provide simplified rainwater collection opportunities.”

 Stacey McMahan, architect

 Interested in seeing more material from the charrette?
 Check out some of the links below…

 We hosted two unique public conversations on urban open space and play as opening and closing book ends to the charrette.
 Accra residents from all walks of life contributed valuable insights with remarkable enthusiasm.

 In the heart of Accra’s Dzorwulu neighborhood, Mmofra Foundation has long maintained two acres of undeveloped land as a green urban oasis.
-Currently hosting a flourishing market garden, this site will become the home of the Playtime in Africa park concept, blending the existing greenery with sustainably designed indoor and outdoor spaces.
+Host to a flourishing market garden in the recent past, this site will now gradualy become the home of the Playtime in Africa park concept, blending the existing greenery with sustainably designed indoor and outdoor spaces.

 Take a closer look at the location on Google Maps.

 Why is Playtime in Africa necessary?